 Next day.
 Same spot.
 Now everybody came on time.
 Six people were taken in two stages.

 To avoid attracting attention, Schütz and Jensch changed their luxury cars like shirts.
-The Playboy passports were followed by other fantasy products, and finally even UN ID cards.
+Other fantasy products followed the Playboy passports, and finally, even UN ID cards.
 The Munich supplier soon became dispensable.
-For the two commercial escape helpers had found a cheaper source of supply — a printing company in Spain, where they had introduced themselves as emissaries of the German Consulate General in Barcelona.
+The two commercial escape helpers had found a cheaper source of supply — a printing company in Spain, where they had introduced themselves as emissaries of the German Consulate General in Barcelona.

-But Schütz and Jensch had not expected the conscientiousness of Spanish security authorities: During a routine check of the printing house for possible pamphlets against the Franco regime, secret police discovered the passports in October 1963.
+But Schütz and Jensch had not expected Spanish security authorities’ conscientiousness: During a routine check of the printing house for possible pamphlets against the Franco regime, secret police discovered the passports in October 1963.
 They immediately suspected a Communist network of agents and intercepted the two Berliners on the street at night.

 At home, Schütz and Jensch smuggled on cheerfully and from then on used forgeries of diplomatic documents from Czechoslovakia, Turkey, and Pakistan.
 New place of printing: Greece.

 The mission CD does not go unnoticed by the GDR leadership.
 The GDR issues an arrest warrant against Jensch; the Stasi has him under surveillance.
 “The comrades even drew up a plan to kill Jensch.
-In my Stasi file, I read that they wanted to put counterfeit money in my car, inform the police anonymously.
+In my Stasi file, I read that they wanted to put counterfeit money in my car and anonymously inform the police.
 The kidnapping was also planned.”
 But he had the right instinct, only sneaking out via Hungary and the CSSR.

-The total turnover amounted to 1.5 million marks, which, according to Schütz, yielded sufficient dividends: “Of course there is a nice piece of money left over for each of us, which we have invested well.
-The Berlin judiciary, however, ordered by Bonn to punish the abuse of diplomatic immunity, opened preliminary proceedings for forgery.
+The total turnover amounted to 1.5 million marks, which, according to Schütz, yielded sufficient dividends: “Of course, there is a nice piece of money left over for each of us, which we have invested well.
+However, the Berlin judiciary ordered by Bonn to punish the abuse of diplomatic immunity opened preliminary proceedings for forgery.